 Everything You Should Know About Internal Company Surveys

 Employee surveys are a convenient, time-efficient technique of gathering relevant information about various aspects of the company’s operations.
-They allow the management an insight into the overall condition of their workforce, their level of engagement, motivation, and satisfaction.
+They allow the management insight into the overall condition of their workforce, their level of engagement, motivation, and satisfaction.
 They build trust between employees and management and provide a sense of involvement.
 Moreover, internal surveys can also check the employee pulse in crucial decision making

 If done right, employee surveys will allow you to gather relevant information quickly and efficiently.
 If, on the other hand, done wrong, they will only burden the employees, take too much of their time and potentially further accentuate the employee-management division line.

 Over the following lines, we will look into some of the most common survey types and provide a few guidelines on how to conduct a survey in a manner that will provide you with relevant information while respecting the employees’ time and obligations.

 Surveys can be used to gather information on anything from preferred party snacks at the upcoming company event to the employees’ attitudes towards the company that employs them.
 They all perform different roles in the company’s attempts to assess and improve the overall employee condition, so they all require a closer look.

 Depending on the type of information they gather, we can identify the following main types of employee surveys:

 Opinion survey: a type of survey used to gather the opinions of employees regarding specific issues.
 They are most commonly employed either when a company considers implementing a new policy, or when it suspects or identifies a pressing issue it seeks to resolve.